 Sam’s book, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, is a must buy for anybody looking to negotiate a severance, retire early, or simply do something else with their life.
 In our case, it was for my wife to spend more time with our two kids.

 My name is Mark and I am pretty much you’re average American.
 I am married with two kids and a house in the suburbs.
-My wife, Mary, is level headed, calm and non-confrontational.
+My wife, Mary, is even keel, calm and non-confrontational.

 While that works for our marriage as we rarely get into meaningful disagreements, I believe those qualities hurt her compensation at work.